haodafan/IBMCloudDemo-FNTPR/so-you-want-to-be-a-software-dev-on-cloud-platform-for-mohltc-coop.md

 I did THREE major things for this.

-First is, using my '/make-query' online, I query'd a new table called 'token', with columns for identifying the associated user, the token itself, and the expiry date (which is in [Unix Time](https://en.wikipedia.org/wiki/Unix_time)).
+**First** is, using my '/make-query' online, I query'd a new table called 'token', with columns for identifying the associated user, the token itself, and the expiry date (which is in [Unix Time](https://en.wikipedia.org/wiki/Unix_time)).

-To create the token, I used the bcrypt function in my 'loginquery.js', the same one used to encrypt passwords (Now that I think about it, maybe that's not very secure??? :S ).
+**Second**, to create the token, I used the bcrypt function in my 'loginquery.js', the same one used to encrypt passwords (Now that I think about it, maybe that's not very secure??? :S ).

-To send the email, I used a new node package, called 'nodemailer'.
+**Third**, to send the email, I used a new node package, called 'nodemailer'.

 ```javascript
 var nodeMailer = require('nodemailer'); //Import the module